 Once you’ve got a good idea of your life expectancy, pension pot and any other retirement income, you can make an informed decision about when you want your retirement to start.

 You may choose to start your retirement as early as possible — particularly if work has become physically hard — or it might be better for you to keep working for a while to increase your pension pot and reduce the number of years it needs to provide for.
 If you're planning to retire early, remember that your pension pot and retirement income will need to provide for you for a longer period of time.

 This really depends on your personal circumstances and what you want and need from your retirement.

-Again, there are tools that can help you to work out the lump sums and regular income that should be available to you.
+Again, there are tools that can help you to work out the lump sums and regular income that may be available to you.
 And by moving around some of the dates and figures, you can get a real sense of what’s going to work for you.